ubershmekel/caroushell/README.md

 # Caroushell

-Caroushell is an interactive terminal carousel that suggests commands from your history, AI prompts, and configuration snippets so you can pick the next shell command without leaving the keyboard.
+Caroushell is an interactive terminal carousel that suggests commands from your history, and AI suggestions as you type.

 ## Features

+- The top panel of the carousel shows history
-- Dual-pane carousel that combines history-based and AI-generated command suggestions.
+- The bottom panel of the carousel shows AI-generated command suggestions.
-- Runs the selected command directly in your current terminal session.
+- Go up and down the carousel with arrow keys.
+- Press `Enter` to run the highlighted command.
 - Logs activity under `~/.caroushell/logs` for easy troubleshooting.
 - Extensible config file (`~/.caroushell/config.json`) so you can point the CLI at different API keys or settings.